Radioactive decay: Nucleon emission

+More exotic types of decay

 Other types of radioactive decay were found to emit previously seen particles but via different mechanisms.
 An example is internal conversion, which results in an initial electron emission, and then often further characteristic X-rays and Auger electrons emissions, although the internal conversion process involves neither beta nor gamma decay.
 A neutrino is not emitted, and none of the electron(s) and photon(s) emitted originate in the nucleus, even though the energy to emit all of them does originate there.
 Internal conversion decay, like isomeric transition gamma decay and neutron emission, involves the release of energy by an excited nuclide, without the transmutation of one element into another.

 Rare events that involve a combination of two beta-decay-type events happening simultaneously are known (see below).
 Any decay process that does not violate the conservation of energy or momentum laws (and perhaps other particle conservation laws) is permitted to happen, although not all have been detected.
 An interesting example discussed in a final section, is bound state beta decay of rhenium-187.
 In this process, the beta electron-decay of the parent nuclide is not accompanied by beta electron emission, because the beta particle has been captured into the K-shell of the emitting atom.
 An antineutrino is emitted, as in all negative beta decays.

-Radionuclides can undergo a number of different reactions.
-These are summarized in the following table.
-A nucleus with mass number A and atomic number Z is represented as (A, Z).
-The column "Daughter nucleus" indicates the difference between the new nucleus and the original nucleus.
-Thus, (A − 1, Z) means that the mass number is one less than before, but the atomic number is the same as before.

 If energy circumstances are favorable, a given radionuclide may undergo many competing types of decay, with some atoms decaying by one route, and others decaying by another.
 An example is copper-64, which has 29 protons, and 35 neutrons, which decays with a half-life of 12.7004(13) hours.
 This isotope has one unpaired proton and one unpaired neutron, so either the proton or the neutron can decay to the other particle, which has opposite isospin.
 This particular nuclide (though not all nuclides in this situation) is more likely to decay through beta plus decay (61.52(26)%) than through electron capture (38.48(26)%).
 The excited energy states resulting from these decays which fail to end in a ground energy state, also produce later internal conversion and gamma decay in almost 0.5% of the time.

-More common in heavy nuclides is competition between alpha and beta decay.
-The daughter nuclides will then normally decay through beta or alpha, respectively, to end up in the same place.